MauriceElliott/gut_wound/README.md

 The most intersting part of developing this is the long drawn out system designs that go into a survival game, and as such, there are a lot of poorly thought out systems so feedback is welcome.
 I'm sure we'll end up pairing them back when we get close to the end.

-If you see improvements that could be made, please open an issue.